Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Smaller Thresholds for Better Sequential Tests

 For large $t$, this will be smaller than the original threshold $\hat{c}_t(\delta) = \ln \frac{2t(K-1)}{\delta}$ proposed by \cite{GK16} in the Bernoulli case.
 It can hence lead to earlier stopping while preserving the optimal sample complexity guarantees, as this threshold still satisfies the assumptions of Theorem~\ref{thm:OptimalTesting}.
+Note also that this new threshold provides a better motivation for the stylized $\log((\log(t)+1)/\delta)$ threshold that is sometimes used in best arm identification experiments, and for which the empirical error probability is reported to remain below $\delta$.

 \begin{remark} The improved threshold \eqref{BetterThreshold} yields a $\delta$ correct stopping rule, however the corresponding confidence interval \eqref{CI:First} does not satisfy $\bP\left(\forall t \in \N : \bm \mu \in \cC_t(\delta)\right)\geq 1 - \delta$.
 There is no equivalence between the improved $\delta$-correct stopping rule and improved $\delta$-valid confidence regions.
 We will discuss the implications of Lemma~\ref{lem:AnySubset} for confidence regions in Section~\ref{sec:ProjectedCI}. \end{remark}